-Greytown's known for its great food and sophisticated shopping, cute colonial cottages, historic trees and extra-ordinary chocolate.
-With its small, owner operated shops that are high quality and distinctive, Greytown offers the antithesis of big box shopping or bland and samey malls you find in many large centres these days.
+This shopping gem, just an hour from Wellington, has beautifully restored Victorian wooden buildings that house stylish and interesting specialty stores, boutiques, cafes and restaurants.
+Greytown offers the antithesis of big box shopping or bland and samey malls you find in many large centres these days.
 Yep, you need to come and check it out!

-Clothes, shoes and homeware, quirky antique stores, art shops and bric-a-brac... it's all here.
-Each shop reflects the personality of its owners.
+Greytown has it all - fashion, homeware, quirky antique stores, art shops and bric-a-brac, with each shop reflecting the personality of its owners.
 Try these for starters:

 There's a real foodie vibe about Greytown.
 Here are some highlights:

-- Real fruit icecream from Pinehaven produce market at the north end of town.
+- Fresh, real fruit ice cream from Pinehaven produce market at the north end of town.

-- The award-winning Greytown Butcher.
-The best venison sausages you'll ever eat!
+- Try award winning Greytown Butchery for the best venison sausages you'll ever eat!

-Take a self-guided tour of the town's beautiful buildings, or do the Heritage Tree Trail?
-Just pick up a map from the Information Centre on Main Street.
+- Take a self-guided tour of Greytown's beautiful buildings, or do the Heritage Tree Trail.
+Download a map here or pick one up from the Information Centre on Main Street.

-Explore the beautiful Soldiers Memorial Park on Kuratawhiti Street.
-With a children's playground, tennis court, pools and campground it's a great place to stay or play - and the Greytown Swimming Baths are there too!
+- Explore the beautiful Soldiers Memorial Park on Kuratawhiti Street - with children's playground, tennis court, pools, and campground it's a great place to stay or play.
 Within the park are 117 lime trees, planted in 1922 to commemorate the 117 soldiers from the community who died in WW1.